Synergies and Alliances

 Leveraging synergies increases efficiency

 When developing vehicles, we cooperate closely with our brands to leverage synergies.
 The joint strategy of our development alliance involves, for example, making the Group more competitive and viable in the long term by deploying resources more effectively and efficiently in the research and development of new mobility-related technologies, products and services.
 In our Group-wide development alliance, the brands therefore not only work with each other, but also for each other on key technologies, forming cross-brand networks of expertise to address topics of importance for the future.
-For example, we have consolidated the Group’s activities in and responsibility for the development, procurement and quality assurance of all battery cells in a central Center of Excellence under the umbrella of the Volkswagen Passenger Cars brand.
+Against this background, responsibilities in Technical Development were reorganized in 2020 in order to coordinate module development even more efficiently and leverage synergies in module variance, components, parts and processes.
+We consolidated the Group’s activities in and responsibility for the development, procurement and quality assurance of all battery cells in a central Center of Excellence under the umbrella of the Volkswagen Passenger Cars brand.
 In the Center, a pilot line for cell production was put into operation in 2019 to build up expertise for the Group in the area of cell design but also throughout the entire value chain.

 We are also leveraging synergies by constantly sharing best practices, for instance in virtual development and testing.
 Last but not least, the centralized development and consolidation of our IT systems is also helping to strengthen cooperation across the brands, make development activities more comparable and reduce the Group’s IT costs.